Ostia in Late Antiquity, New York: Cambridge University Press, 2013.

 Ostia Antica--Rome's ancient harbor.
 Its houses and apartments, taverns and baths, warehouses, shops and temples have long contributed to a picture of daily life in Rome.
 Recent investigations have revealed, however, that life at Ostia did not end with a bang but with a whimper.
 Only on the cusp of the Middle Ages did the town's residents entrench themselves in a smaller settlement outside the walls.
 What can this new evidence tell us about life in the later Roman Empire, as society navigated an increasingly Christian world?
 Ostia in Late Antiquity, the first academic study on Ostia to appear in English in almost 20 years and the first to treat the Late Antique period, tackles the dynamics of this transformative time.
 Drawing upon new archaeological research, and incorporating both material and textual sources, it presents a social history of the town from the third through ninth century.
 None of this research would have come to fruition without the support and the cooperation of the Italian government and the archaeological community at Ostia, the University of Texas at Austin, the Department of Classics at UT-Austin and the Institute for the Study of Antiquity and Christian Origins

-Coming Out Christian in the Roman World, New York: Bloomsbury Press, estimated 2014-15.
+Coming Out Christian in the Roman World, New York: Bloomsbury Press, 2015.

 What really happened during the "Fall of Rome"?
 Many scholars today write about a descent into darkness, about crises that snuffed out the world of gladiators, decimating the economy and with it, all traces of Mediterranean urban life.
 Such notions of decline never tackle one of the most important realities of all: Life in Rome never came to a dramatic stop.
 Instead, a small movement rose to such prominence that we still see its pervasive, even dominating presence today.
 This group transformed society--politically, religiously and culturally.
 But it was a gradual process, one that happened in fits and starts, until eventually even the Roman emperor "converted" to their side.
 How did they achieve such a victory?
 And what happened in the years following their success?
 Was the rise of Christianity really dependent upon the conversion of everyone else?
 This book proposes most decidedly that it was not.